ECB's Praet calls for a steady hand with policy

-FRANKFURT The European Central Bank needs to be patient and maintain a steady hand in policy as inflation is still far below its target, its chief economist, Peter Praet, said on Thursday.
+FRANKFURT (Reuters) - The European Central Bank needs to be patient and maintain a steady hand in policy as inflation is still far below its target, its chief economist, Peter Praet, said on Thursday.

 His comments may dampen expectations for imminent policy tweaks.